pybricks/pybricks.github.io/_posts/2024-11-06-saving-lego-mindstorms.md

 ## What can it do?

-Everything you love about Pybricks for MINDSTORMS Inventor and SPIKE Prime will also come to LEGO MINDSTORMS EV3 as far as the hardware allows it.
+Everything you love about Pybricks for MINDSTORMS Inventor and SPIKE Prime will also come to LEGO MINDSTORMS EV3, as far as the hardware allows.
 This means an easy setup, effective sensor and motor control, and accurate driving.

 You will write programs for the EV3 brick using the [same Pybricks MicroPython